Breast Pumping Pain

-Too large, and compression of the tissues surrounding the ducts and channels carrying the milk out becomes the issue, blocking the release and thus hindering overall output and long-term supply threshold.
+Too large of a fit, and the compression of the tissues surrounding the ducts and channels carrying your milk out become the issue, blocking the release of milk and thus hindering overall output and long-term supply threshold.
 It may also cause bruising to the breast tissue.

 It can be tempting to crank up the strength of pump suction to full blast, but “one size does not fit all” and neither does strength tolerance.
-Nipple elasticity and sensitivity will vary, and for some, too strong a setting can be very uncomfortable.
+Nipple elasticity and sensitivity will vary, and for some, too strong of a setting can be very uncomfortable.
 Strength of suction is not the main source for milk removal, but stimulation for alveoli contraction- the milk ejection reflex.
-No MER, or “let down,” no milk.
 Too high of a setting may also cause swelling or blood vessels to block the pathways, too.